 The Potential For An Arizona Sports Betting Boom

-With up to 20 mobile sports betting apps potentially launching, the Arizona market can offer bettors a selection of online sportsbooks that rivals any other US state.
+With up to 20 mobile sports betting apps potentially launching, the Arizona market offers bettors a selection of online sportsbooks that rivals any other US state.
 The two biggest online sports betting markets in the US, New Jersey, and Pennsylvania thrive under a similar model.

 Arizona enters the US sports betting market with a rich tradition of sports and a robust tribal casino industry.
-The ADG can award ten online-only sports betting licenses to tribal casinos and an additional ten licenses to professional sports teams, TPC Scottsdale golf course, Phoenix Raceway, and other professional sports interests.
+The ADG awarded ten online-only sports betting licenses to tribal casinos and an additional eight licenses to professional sports teams, such as TPC Scottsdale golf course, Phoenix Raceway, and other professional sports franchises.
 In addition to the mobile-only licenses awarded to tribal casinos, the tribes can accept in-person wagers on their land under a separate Arizona Gaming Compact between tribes and the state government.
+Those sportsbooks are currently being built and some casinos offer kiosks until then.

 The ten licenses allotted to non-tribal entities allow operators to offer both mobile and land-based sports betting.
 DraftKings Sportsbook and TPC Scottsdale, for instance, inked a deal that puts a retail DraftKings-branded sportsbook on-site at the golf course.

-The DraftKings Sportsbook mobile app will also launch under the TPC Scottsdale partnership, allowing Arizona players to wager with the DraftKings app from anywhere in the state.
+The DraftKings Sportsbook mobile app launched under the TPC Scottsdale partnership, allowing Arizona players to wager with the DraftKings app from anywhere in the state.

 Other partnerships include: